 Echelon is another popular Peloton alternative that boasts four different cycling bikes to choose from, all with varying degrees of similarity to the OG at-home luxury fitness bike.
 They range in price from just over $600 to just under $1,700 and there are plenty of reasons to choose each bike, so we’ll walk you through the differences so you can make an informed decision about which one is for you.

-We’ll start with the most affordable Peloton alternative, the Connect EX-1 LE bike.
+We’ll start with the most affordable Peloton alternative from Echelon, the Connect EX-1 LE bike.
 This one is similar to the basic Schwinn and Bowflex bikes above as it’s got everything you need to stream in classes from your phone and follow along.
-It’s got a console adjustable up to 180°, SPD-compatible pedals with toe cages, a comfortable seat, dumbbell holders for the back of the bike and ergonomic handlebars for a smooth ride.
+It’s got a console adjustable up to 180-degrees, SPD-compatible pedals with toe cages, a comfortable seat, dumbbell holders for the back of the bike and ergonomic handlebars for a smooth ride.
 This bike is currently sold out and was originally marketed as limited edition.
 We’re guessing they’ll restock it soon, so we’re going to leave the link to it in here for now.

 Lastly, the Connect EX-5s has a 22″ HD touchscreen that also has the capability to flip 180° if needed.
 This bike also comes with 17 seat adjustment settings vertically and horizontal movement so you can reach your preferred seat position.
 All of their bikes come with “FitPass” — their version of Peloton that has trainer-led cycling, yoga, stretching, pilates, kickboxing and other workout sessions.
 This bike also comes with dumbbell holders located behind the seat.